StijndeK/TransitionFX-ALPHA/readme.md

 - [ ] Construct a more user friendly interface
 - [ ] Add more effects
 - [ ] Add more waveforms

+## Notes
+TFX Alpha is the first public version of TFX.